BC College of Social Workers

 The British Columbia Criminal Justice Branch has issued guidelines for prosecutors dealing with physician-assisted death.
 These guidelines are intended to address a lack of clarity with respect to the application of the Criminal Code provisions to non-physician medical professionals.
 The Branch recognizes that a physician-assisted death may require the involvement of various healthcare professionals.
 Read the full media statement HERE.

 Criminal Records Review Act

 The Criminal Records Review Act (CRRA) requires that persons registered with professional regulatory colleges undergo a CRRA check not less than every five years.
 As a registrant of the BC College of Social Workers, the CRRA requires registrants to consent to the criminal records review check.
-Registrants who are due for the five-year check will be notified by mail.
-The required consent for is available here for those who prefer to print the form.
+Registrants who are due for the five-year check will be notified by email.
+Please ensure the College has your current email address, which you can update in the ‘Personal Information’ section of your Member Services account.
+The required consent form is available HERE.

 If you encounter any difficulty opening the link to the form, please email the College at email@example.com and we will arrange to have this form emailed or mailed to you.

 Important Information for Applicants Without a Social Work Degree